-Secure parameters enable to store sensitive information (like a database password) in an encrypted form.
+Secure parameters enable you to store sensitive information (e.g. database password) in an encrypted form.

 Regular graph parameters are persisted either in *.grf files (internal parameters) or in *.prm files (external parameters).
-That means values of your graph parameters are stored in plain xml files.
-This behaviour is absolutely correct for most usage of graph parameters.
-But from time to time a graph parameter can represent sensitive information, which should not be saved in plain text file on your file system - for example password to database.
-For this purpose CloverETL Designer and CloverETL Server provide secure parameters feature.
+This means that values of your graph parameters are stored in plain xml files.
+This behavior is absolutely correct for most usage of graph parameters.
+But sometimes a graph parameter can represent sensitive information, which should not be saved in a plain text file on your file system - e.g. password to database.
+For this purpose, CloverETL Designer and CloverETL Server provide the secure parameters feature.

 Figure 37.27.
 Graph parameters editor with secure attribute

 Only String and Multiline string types are supported for parameters that are set as secure.
 If other type is set, it is ignored and the default String type is used.
 This also applies for component binding.

 To use secure parameters you have to have Master password.
 To set up the Master password on CloverETL Designer, see Master Password.
 To set up the Master password on CloverETL Server, see CloverETL Server documentation.